 Self-taught developers and Bootcamp graduates often have a hard time finding employment because they skipped learning computer science fundamentals and jumped right into application code.
-Taking such a haphazard approach to a programming education would be similar to skipping biology classes and just doing a three-week crash course in cranial surgery.
+Taking such a haphazard approach to a programming education is akin to skipping biology and just doing a three-week crash course in cranial surgery.
 On the other hand, many developers spend four or more years attending university, and spend thousands of dollars, when the same education can be obtained online for a fraction of the time and cost.

 How to Get Started – The Short Answer